AlanJs26/bspwm-scratchpad/README.md

 > brings the power of i3 scratchpad to bspwm

-this script manages the hidden windows on bspwm based on a search pattern that matches the window class or title.
+this script manages the hidden windows on bspwm based on a search pattern that matches the window's class or title.

 ## Usage